18 August 2026 · Key dates

 Frequently Asked Questions

-For businesses planning their e-invoicing timeline.
+For businesses planning their UAE e-invoicing timeline against a specific deadline.

 When does e-invoicing become mandatory in the UAE?